16 tips for Sonos users

 Ever crank up your TV sound so you can hear the game’s play-by-play in the kitchen while you’re getting snacks?

 Sonos sound bars solve that problem by letting you stream TV sound to other Sonos gear.
-Keep up with every play on your Sonos One speaker in the kitchen, instead of blasting the volume in your TV room.
+Keep up with every play on your Sonos One speaker in the kitchen, or bring the game to another room with your Sonos Move or Roam.

 10. Pair two speakers for stereo sound